- How do I pay tuition and fees?

 Frequently Asked Questions After Registration

-Full payment should be made within 72 hours of enrollment, or we may initiate steps to cancel your Summer School enrollment.
+Full payment should be made by May 27, 2016 for Summer Session I and July 1, 2016 for Summer Session II.
+Failure to submit payment by these deadlines may initiate steps to cancel your Summer School enrollment.
 You may request an payment extension by emailing firstname.lastname@example.org.
 For information about payment methods, please see Paying Summer Tuition and Fees.

 Current Brandeis students have already provided this information and need not do so again.